julpar/career-switch-defi/README.md

 ## Unit Testing

-Unit tests can be run using phpunit:
+Although tests continuously run on every repo change as part of designed CI pipeline, Unit tests can be run manually using `phpunit`:

 ```bash
 $ vendor/bin/phpunit